schorschii/Simple-Signer/README.md

 ## But why?
 On current Ubuntu versions, it is not possible to import personal certificates into the certificate management application called "Seahorse" (see [here](https://gitlab.gnome.org/GNOME/seahorse/-/issues/232)).
 This prevents LibreOffice from signing PDF documents.
 That's why I created this workaround.

+As additional feature, Simple Signer allows you draw stamps corresponding to your signature as known from the Adobe Reader.

 ## Installation
 ```
 apt install python3-pip python3-pyqt5 swig